 - 1. For a printout or plot to be made, the monitor must have been set up to record gas measurements using the LOG INT function (page 12). - 2.
 Interconnect the RS-232 connectors located on the printer and monitor. - 3.
 If not already done, refer to the printer manual and set the printer's communication parameters to: - Data bit = 8 - Parity = None - Baud rate = 19200 - Handshaking = DTR - 4.
-From the Data Display screen, press both the Keypad Left and Right buttons at the same time to display the first Function Menu screen.
+From the Data Display screen, press any Keypad button to display the first Function Menu screen.
 Next, use the Keypad buttons to move the arrow (>) until it points to either PRINT to produce a printout, or PLOT to generate a plot.